codacy-open-source-project-scans/nodejs/doc/api/test.md

   where each passing test is represented by a `.`, and each failing test is represented by a `X`.

+* `junit`
+  The junit reporter outputs test results in a jUnit XML format

 When `stdout` is a [TTY][], the `spec` reporter is used by default.
 Otherwise, the `tap` reporter is used by default.